Overview

 This program welcomes participants from diverse backgrounds and may particularly resonate with students who have an interest in developmental challenges, cross-cultural exploration and African affairs.

-It is equally relevant to those pursuing studies in fields such as International Comparative Studies, Public Policy, African American and African Studies, and Computer Science.
+It is equally relevant to those pursuing studies in fields such as International Comparative Studies, Public Policy, African and African American Studies, and Computer Science.
 Senegal is renowned for its diverse Sufi groups, which also serve as a captivating subject of study for students of religion.

 Students who engage in this program may subsequently explore interests in innovation, entrepreneurship, or careers in both the public and private sectors.
 This program is designed to assist students in discovering their passion and professional inclinations within the field of developmental studies.

 DukeEngage cannot guarantee that any program will occur.
-Programs may be cancelled for various reasons, including COVID considerations.
+Dates and program details are subject to change, and programs may be cancelled for various reasons, including geopolitical or public health issues.